Open-EO/openeo-python-client/docs/udf.rst

     Applies a process to a neighborhood of pixels in a sliding-window fashion with (optional) overlap.
     Data chunking in this case is explicitly controlled by the user.
     Dimensions and number of labels are fully preserved.
+This is the most versatile and widely used function to work with UDF's.